Intentional Screen Time: Because Your Phone Isn’t All Bad

 Think of it like a glass of good red wine.
 One?
 Lovely.
 Two?
 Still vibing.
 But a whole bottle on a Tuesday?
 Now you’re crying to your dog about nothing.
 Screen time is the same: sip, don’t chug.

 So no, you don’t need to go full digital monk.
-You just need to stop doomscrolling and start curating.
-Your screen time should leave you energized, not empty.
+You just need to stop doomscrolling and start curating screen time that is meaningful.
+Your phone usage should be mindful to leave you energized, not empty.

 Ready to use your screen like a tool instead of a trap?
 Let’s scroll smarter, not harder.